jdmonin/JSettlers2/doc/Readme.developer.md

 - Refactor `SOCDisplaylessPlayerClient` like SOCPlayerClient: Move handler methods into a class like MessageHandler, and sender methods into a class like GameMessageSender.
   Watch for method calls from the `soc.robot` and `soc.client` packages.
+- Client: Save and reload practice games
+    - Use same json format as `*SAVEGAME*`, `*LOADGAME*` debug commands mentioned in "Saving and loading games at server" section
+    - File dialog for save/load
+    - May require a change to how client jar is built/packaged, to include gson jar; also check licensing for redistribution
 - House rules and game options
     - Client: Remember last game's options from previous launch (github issue #28)
         - Or, "game template"